 Want the best sleep-tracking experience?
 Buy a Fitbit.

-The Fitbit Charge 4 also has an SpO2 sensor onboard, which sits right next to the heart rate sensor.
+The Fitbit Charge 4 also has a pulse oximeter onboard, which sits right next to the heart rate sensor.
 The SpO2 sensor records your blood oxygen levels while you sleep and helps provide an estimated oxygen variation graph in the sleep section of the Fitbit app.
 High variations in your blood oxygen levels can be linked to serious issues like sleep apnea.
 If you see any outlying data in your chart, you may want to contact your doctor.
 However, Fitbit doesn’t have FDA certification for this sensor, so the Charge 4 can’t technically detect sleep apnea, though it can show you the important warning signs.

 The Fitbit Charge 4 boasts a new sleep mode that lets you turn off notifications and disable the screen during a scheduled bedtime.
 However, you can only set it to turn on and off at the start of every hour.
 So, I can set sleep mode to turn on from 11PM to 7AM, but not from 10:30PM to 6:30AM (my actual bedtime).
 Fitbit is aware of this limitation and says it “plans to add more customization to sleep mode” in the near future.